ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 The

 ## Footnotes
+[^8-colors]: I could have also gone with havng 16 possible colors, however I figured that 16 would be a bit too many colors to have.
+So I decided to go with 8 colors instead, as it seemed like a reasonable number of colors, and is a divisor of 16.

 [^color-stats]: To see how often specific colors were chosen I mapped the color choosing function over a list of String versions of all of the numbers 1 to a high number such as 10000, and took the length of the list after filtering it down to just the desired color.
 This is one case where ghci really came in handy.

 [^color]: Actually I only realized that this was the cause of the issue when I re-read [the code for the function](https://github.com/ExcaliburZero/pixelated-avatar-generator/blob/bebf6d81b91680bccc4ce7db3e7d739261573282/src/Graphics/Avatars/Pixelated.hs#L31-L43) when I was writing this article.
 I suppose that's what I get for writing code at 3 AM.